Discrete SIR model on a homogeneous tree and its continuous limit: Continuous limit of the discrete model

 The basic continuous SIR model implied by the master equation is a two-compartmental model, in which the population is divided into two compartments, namely, the compartment of susceptible individuals, described by the variable $S_t$, and the compartment of infected ones, described by the variable $I_t$, so that

 Then $S'_t=-I'_t$, which allows to rewrite equation~\eqref{master} as follows

 Equation~\eqref{equations-no-recovery} describes the model, in which an individual infected at time $u\geq 0$ infects any susceptible individual with the rate $\gamma_{t-u}$ at time $t>u$.
-This model can be interpreted as the model without recovery, as without further assumptions on the function $\gamma$, we do not have any information about the recovery mechanism.
+This model can be interpreted as the model without recovery.

 \begin{example}[The model with latent period] {\rm Suppose that an infected individual is latent for a non-random period of time of length $L>0$.
 In addition, suppose that the rate of infection is constant.
 Then $\gamma_t=\eps{\bf 1}_{\{t\geq L\}}$, where $\eps$ is the rate of infection, and equation~\eqref{equations-no-recovery} becomes as follows